RanggaIndra/medical-insurance-cost-prediction/README.md

 Visualization: Use of Seaborn and Matplotlib to create insightful visualizations for better understanding of the data.

 **Libraries Used:**
-Data Manipulation: pandas, numpy
+Data Manipulation: Pandas, Numpy
-Visualization: matplotlib, seaborn
+Visualization: Matplotlib, Seaborn
-Machine Learning: scikit-learn
+Machine Learning: Scikit-Learn

 **How to Use:**
 Clone the repository and install required dependencies.